 American Society of Interventional Pain Physicians (ASIPP)

-The ASIPP released updated 2021 Epidural Interventions in the Management of Chronic Spinal Pain: ASIPP Comprehensive Evidence-Based Guidelines.76 This extensive evidence synthesis utilized a modified approach to the grading of evidence101 and a recommendations grade table published in the British Medical Journal in 2001.
+The ASIPP released updated 2021 Epidural Interventions in the Management of Chronic Spinal Pain: American Society of Interventional Pain Physicians (ASIPP) Comprehensive Evidence-Based Guidelines.76 This extensive evidence synthesis utilized a modified approach to the grading of evidence101 and a recommendations grade table published in the British Medical Journal in 2001.
 This grading system utilizes the type of study and the number of studies.
 In contrast, the GRADE system, defined in definitions above and commonly used in guideline development, focuses on the quality of the studies with up or downgrading based on methodology.
-The quality of each article was assessed by IPM-QRB.
+The quality of each article was assessed by Interventional Pain Management Techniques-Quality Appraisal of Reliability and Risk of Bias Assessment (IPM-QRB).
 Recommendations were made based on the National Guideline Clearing Extent Adherence to Trustworthy Standards instrument.
-While many of the recommendations were moderate to strong and based on Level I-II evidence paucity of literature with many of these areas is based on 1 study.
+While many of the recommendations were moderate to strong and based on Level I- II evidence paucity of literature with many of these areas is based on one study.

-- Disc Herniation: Based on relevant, high-quality fluoroscopically guided epidural injections, with or without steroids, and results of previous systematic reviews, the evidence is Level I for CESIs, lumbar ILESIs, and lumbar TFESIs and cervical ILESIs with a strong recommendation for long-term effectiveness.
+- Disc Herniation: Based on relevant, high-quality fluoroscopically guided epidural injections, with or without steroids, and results of previous systematic reviews, the evidence is Level I for caudal ESIs, lumbar ILESIs, and lumbar TFESIs and cervical ILESIs with a strong recommendation for long term effectiveness.

-- For thoracic disc herniation, based on 1 relevant, high-quality RCT of thoracic epidural with fluoroscopic guidance, with or without steroids, the evidence is Level II with moderate to strong recommendation for long-term effectiveness.
+- For thoracic disc herniation, based on one relevant, high quality RCT of thoracic epidural with fluoroscopic guidance, with or without steroids, the evidence is Level II with moderate to strong recommendation for long term effectiveness.

-- For spinal stenosis, the evidence is based on 1 high-quality RCT in each category.
-The evidence is level II-III for fluoroscopically guided caudal epidural injections with moderate-to-strong recommendation and Level II for fluoroscopically guided lumbar and cervical interlaminar epidural injections with moderate-to-strong recommendation for long-term effectiveness.
+- For spinal stenosis, the evidence is based on one high-quality RCT in each category.
+The evidence is level II-III for fluoroscopically guided caudal EPIDURAL injections with moderate to strong recommendation and Level II for fluoroscopically guided lumbar and cervical interlaminar EPIDURAL injections with moderate to strong recommendation for long-term effectiveness.

-The ACR, the American Society of Neuroradiology (ASNR), the American Society of Spine Radiology (ASSR), the Society of Interventional Radiology (SIR), and the Society of NeuroInterventional Surgery (SNIS)
+The American College of Radiology (ACR), the American Society of Neuroradiology (ASNR), the American Society of Spine Radiology (ASSR), the Society of Interventional Radiology (SIR), and the Society of NeuroInterventional Surgery (SNIS)

 ACR–ASNR–ASSR–SIR–SNIS Practice Parameter for the Performance of Image-Guided Epidural Steroid Injection (2019) is a Collaborative guideline.

 - When an ESI is performed, success is defined as the achievement of significant pain relief, reduced disability, and/or improved quality of life.
-These should be measured by at least 1 of the relevant and validated measurement tools, such as the 10-point numerical pain rating scale score or a VAS score (Roland-Morris Back Pain score, ODI, The Short Form (36) Health Survey, or similar outcome tool to measure pain, disability, and/or quality of life).
+These should be measured by at least one of the relevant and validated measurement tools, such as the ten-point numerical pain rating scale score or a visual analogue scale score (Roland-Morris Back Pain score, Oswestry Disability Index, The Short Form (36) Health Survey, or similar outcome tool to measure pain, disability, and/or quality of life).
 It is generally accepted that a minimum of 20% change in pain scores is clinically meaningful, based upon previous trials and FDA requirements.

 - They list the following absolute contraindications: